CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Intro.IntroductionToCM-Well.md

 ## What is CM-Well? ##
 CM-Well is a writable [Linked Data](https://en.wikipedia.org/wiki/Linked_data) repository, which can be used to model data from various datasets.

-CM-Well (Content Matrix Well) adheres to Open Data principles, meaning that its data is in a standard, machine-readable format, and is open to access by anyone in TR.
+CM-Well (Content Matrix Well) adheres to Open Data principles, meaning that its data is in a standard, machine-readable format, and is open to access by anyone in Thomson Reuters.
 (Currently access from outside TR is allowed only for TR products.)

 CM-Well's data is represented as a graph database, which means that it contains both entities and relationships between pairs of entities.
 For instance, it  contains facts such as "CompanyA is a subsidiary of CompanyB", or "PersonX works at CompanyA".
 Conceptually, a graph database is a structure composed of nodes representing entities, and directed arrows representing relationships among them.
 See the image below for an example.

 <img src="./_Images/small-graph-database.png">

-<a name="hdr2"></a>
-## What Content Does CM-Well Contain? ##
-CM-Well is a general platform for creating Linked Data repositories.
-As such, specific content sets are not part of its inherent features.

-However, among other things, CM-Well currently contains certain entities from the Thomson Reuters Knowledge Graph, including Organizations, People, Quotes, and Instruments.
-These entities are kept current with their corresponding SDIs, such as the Organization Authority.
-The Thomson Reuters Open PermID service obtains its data from CM-Well.

 <a name="hdr3"></a>
 ## CM-Well as a Platform for Data Modeling ##